 Septic Services in Iowa Colony, TX

-Iowa Colony has grown from roughly 8,100 residents in the 2020 Census to over 17,000 by 2024, according to U.S. Census Bureau estimates.
-That makes it one of the fastest-growing cities in Texas.
-Located between Pearland and Alvin along Highway 288, the city is still expanding rapidly.
+Iowa Colony has grown 121% since 2020, making it one of the fastest-growing cities in all of Texas.
+Located between Pearland and Alvin along Highway 288, the city has nearly 19,000 residents and is still expanding rapidly.
 The newer master-planned communities on the north end connect to MUD sewer, but the older and more rural portions of Iowa Colony run almost entirely on septic.
 If your home was built before the recent development boom, or if you're on acreage south of town, you're on septic.

 Iowa Colony's split personality (new suburbs on sewer, older areas on septic) means the homeowners who need septic service tend to be on larger lots with older systems, or in pockets where MUD sewer simply hasn't arrived yet.